 Each claim is valued on a case by case basis, meaning you’ll need to get a consultation from one of our team members in order to see how much you could be entitled to.
 To learn more, please get in touch today.

 Usually, the amount of damage you sustained as a result of your accident will determine the value of your compensation.
 This way, the more you suffer (or may suffer in the future) will be reflected in your final settlement.

 What is a No Win No Fee agreement?

 This is a type of agreement between lawyer and client in which any legal fees are charged on a conditional basis.
 Simply put, you won’t have to pay your lawyer if they don’t win your claim.

 Where can I find a No Win No Fee lawyer?

 At Legal Expert, all of our lawyers work on a No Win No Fee basis, meaning you don’t have to worry about any financial risk when making your claim.
 They have over 30 years of industry experience and could start handling your case today.

 This is the NHS guide on laser hair removal and gives you information all about the procedure including preparation, potential risks and costs.

-If you have been the victim of medical negligence find out how much compensation you can claim contact us for free legal advice.
+If you have been the victim of medical negligence, find out how much compensation you can claim by contacting us for free legal advice.